Red Oak

 Landscape Qualities

-Red Oak is a deciduous tree with a more or less rounded form.
-Its average texture blends into the landscape | but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
+but can be balanced by one or two finer or coarser trees or shrubs for an effective composition., Red Oak is a deciduous tree with a more or less rounded form.
+Its average texture blends into the landscape

 Ornamental Qualities

 Red Oak has dark green deciduous foliage which emerges rose in spring on a tree with a round habit of growth.
 The spiny lobed leaves turn an outstanding antique red in the fall.
-However | the fruit can be messy in the landscape and may require occasional clean-up.
+However, the fruit can be messy in the landscape and may require occasional clean-up.

 Planting and Growing